upper/site/tour/tutorials/queries/02/README.md

 One of the methods defined by the `db.Collection` interface is `Find`.

-We'll use `Find` to search for specific records within the collection hierarchy. `Find` returns a [db.Result][2] object, which is delimited by the condition passed to `Find` and can contain zero, one, or many database records.
+Use `Find` to search for specific records within the collection hierarchy.
+`Find` returns a [db.Result][2] object, which is delimited by the condition passed to `Find` and can contain zero, one, or many database records.

-> The `db.Result` API works the same on all supported databases.
+The `db.Result` interface works the same on all supported databases.

 The following query fetches and maps all the records from the "books" table: